My Wife's Lovers: Purchases and display

 My Wife's Lovers subsequently hung in Frank C. Havens' Piedmont Art Gallery in Piedmont, California, and was later purchased by a couple from Chicago.
-In November 2015, the painting was sold at Sotheby's to a private California buyer for $826,000.
+In November 2015, the painting was sold at Sotheby's to a private California buyer for US$826,000.

-In 2016, the Portland Art Museum displayed the piece between February 2 and June 8, 2016 and partnered with the Oregon Humane Society to raise awareness of cat adoptions.
+In 2016, the Portland Art Museum displayed the piece between February 2 and June 8, 2016, and partnered with the Oregon Humane Society to raise awareness of cat adoptions.